kangsoon-dev/cloud-certification-cheatsheets/[DEA-C01] AWS Data Engineer - Associate/README.md

 - Shared locks `FOR SHARE`: Allow reads, prevent writes, can be held by many transactions
 - Exclusive locks `FOR UPDATE`: Prevent all reads/writes to resource.
 Only by 1 transaction.
+- Configure the `idle_in_transaction_session_timeout` parameter in PostgreSQL to auto-terminate idle sessions that hold locks and hinder performance.

 **Best practices**